eissak/spectralDNS/README.md

 Furthermore, you may want to use [*matplotlib*](https://matplotlib.org) for plotting and [*nodepy*](https://github.com/ketch/nodepy) is used for some of the integrators.
 The latter should be installed using [*pypi*](https://pypi.org)

     pip install nodepy

+SpectralDNS contains a setup.py script and can be installed by cloning or forking the repository and then with pip

+    pip install --prefix="path used for installation.
+Must be on the PYTHONPATH" --no-build-isolation .

-Another possibility is to compile spectralDNS yourselves using [*conda build*](https://docs.conda.io/projects/conda-build/en/latest/).
+*Not recommended* Another possibility is to compile spectralDNS yourselves using [*conda build*](https://docs.conda.io/projects/conda-build/en/latest/).
 From the main directory after forking or cloning do, e.g.,

     conda build -c conda-forge conf/conda
     conda install spectralDNS --use-local